Find out how much you can afford today

 What percentage of income should go to your mortgage: At a glance

-• The rule of thumb is that no more than 28% of your gross income should go to your mortgage.
-So if you earn £40,000 a year, aim for mortgage payments of £933 a month or less.
+• A common rule of thumb is that no more than 28% of your gross income should go to your mortgage.
+So if you earn £40,000 a year, this would mean aiming for mortgage payments of £933 a month or less.

-• However, the maximum amount you can borrow on a mortgage is set by mortgage lenders, often 4.5 to 5 times your income.
-But the amount it will lend you will depend on its own affordability assessment of you.
+• The maximum amount you can borrow on a mortgage is set by mortgage lenders, often 4.5 to 5 times your income, but some lenders offer more.
+However, the amount a lender will lend you depends on its own affordability assessment of you.

 What percentage of income should go to your mortgage?

-But while this may be a useful starting point, there’s a lot more to consider when it comes to what percentage of your income should go to your mortgage.
-Read on to find out more.
+However, there’s a lot more to consider when it comes to what percentage of your income should go to your mortgage.

 What is the 28/36 rule?